 - Attendance is required for success in this class.
 The student is responsible for any information presented, discussed and assigned in class regardless of whether or not the student is present.
-Make-up tests, quizzes, assignments, or other grades will be granted for excused absences only: Serious illness (doctor's note required); Official university excused absences (with proper documentation and prior notification; extenuating circumstances (PRIOR approval should be obtained or direct contact made with the instructor at least 24 hours of the event) - Any student who does not attend the lecture during the initial drop/add phase and has not communicated with me is subject to being administratively dropped from the roster.
+Make-up tests, quizzes, assignments, or other grades will be granted for excused absences only.
+PRIOR approval should be obtained or direct contact made with the instructor at least 24 hours of the event. - Any student who does not attend the lecture during the initial drop/add phase and has not communicated with me is subject to being administratively dropped from the roster.
 Roll will be taken up until the last day to add a class only and will not be used in grade calculation. - You must be able to access Blackboard to download articles and to check Blackboard e-mail.
 Please check your Blackboard account prior to coming to class.
 If I am ill or there is a change in the class location, materials required, or meeting time, I will send an e-mail out via blackboard to all of your Mason student accounts. - Communication: Students are always encouraged to email me to ask additional questions on the material.
 If necessary, we can communicate by phone or meet before class.
 However, please attempt to get information/clarification from a fellow student before emailing me with your questions.
 Do tell me in advance if you are not able to make it to class.
 If you do email me, I should respond within 2 working days.
 If you don't hear from me, then I did not get your email please follow up! - Professionalism: Refine your professional skills by corresponding professionally!
 All email should begin with "Dear Mrs. Friend" and end with an appropriate closing: "thank you", respectfully", "sincerely", etc. - Student employment does not take priority over academic obligations.
 I recognize that many students need to work in order to meet living expenses, however, there are distinct guidelines for students in terms of the number of credit hours which should be attempted based on how many hours per week a student has outside employment.
-For additional information on this subject, please see the GMU student handbook. - No sound emitting technology (e.g., cell phones, smart phones, iPads, Tablets, pagers, etc.) is allowed at any time during the lecture or lab sections UNLESS it is used for notetaking.
-If the professor/instructor identifies any student using a sound emitting technology for something other than notetaking (e.g., text message, phone calls, instant messaging services, or others) the student will be requested to leave the classroom, and it will count as an absence.
+For additional information on this subject, please see the GMU student handbook. - No sound emitting technology (e.g., cell phones, smart phones, iPads, Tablets, pagers, etc.) is allowed at any time during the lecture or lab sections UNLESS it is used for note-taking.
+Students using a sound emitting technology for something other than note-taking (e.g., text message, phone calls, instant messaging services, or others) will be requested to leave the classroom.